The Type 2 Diabetes Guide to Bolus Insulin

 According to the American Diabetes Association’s Standards of Care, healthcare providers are advised to consider prescribing basal insulin to people with type 2 diabetes when:

 - There is ongoing catabolism (weight loss).

 - Symptoms of hyperglycemia are present.

-If a person with Type 2 diabetes needs further assistance to manage their glucose levels and their A1C remains above target, a healthcare provider may prescribe bolus insulin to dose with meals or the largest meal with the greatest impact on glucose.
+If a person with type 2 diabetes needs further assistance to manage their blood glucose levels and their A1C remains above target, a healthcare provider may prescribe bolus insulin to dose with meals or the largest meal with the greatest impact on blood glucose.